nehaljwani/team.exiv2.org/book/IMaEA.md

 | EPS     | Adobe Encapsulated PostScript<br>The code in Exiv2 to deal with this is deprecated  | EPS, AI |
 | PS      | Adobe PostScript<br>The most beautiful graphics language ever invented.                           | PS |

 I suspect the software mess is caused by the hardware engineers.
 When hardware people start a new project, they copy the CAD files from the last project and proceed from there.
 They don't worry about back-porting changes or compatibility.
 They think firmware people are stupid and do a terrible job!
 We have to live with this.

 There is also the issue of patents.
 It's unclear if it's legal to read an IsoBMFF file which is used by Apple to store Heif files.
 I believe it is legal to read IsoBMFF files.
-It's illegal to reverse engineer the H-264 codec which is used to encrypt the image in a HEIF.
+It's illegal to reverse engineer the H.264 codec which is used to encrypt the image in a HEIF.
 Metadata is occasionally compressed (PNG), encrypted (Nikon) or ciphered (Sony).

 [TOC](#TOC)
 <div id="TIFF">
-## TIFF and BigTiff.
-Tagged Image File Format.
+## Tagged Image File Format
 ![tiff](tiff.png)

 The architecture of TIFF and BigTiff are the same.
 BigTiff is 64 bit based.
 So most uint16\_t data types become uint32\_t and uint32\_t become uint64\_t.
 BigTiff has three additional 8 byte types: Long8, SLong8 and Ifd8.